 The job hiring process is consistently becoming more tedious and vigorous to both the employer and the job applicants.
 On one hand, employers want to hire the best while on the other hand, there are more jobseekers today than ever and they are all competing against limited vacancies.

-Employers use the CCAT test as one way to make their hiring process easier and to get the best candidates to work with.
+Employers, who might want to optimize a recruiting service, use the CCAT test as one way to make their hiring process easier and to get the best candidates to work with.
 The test is short and strictly timed which makes most candidates panic and miss the main purpose of the exam.
 These are the mistakes you must avoid.

 What type of questions to expect in the CCAT test?

 CCAT stands for Criteria Cognitive Aptitude Test.
 It is used to measure how an employee will perform in their duty and their skills in solving work-related problems.
 It measures an employee’s cognitive skills through different sets of questions.

 Each question is designed to help the employer measure the level of an employee’s ability to think critically while handling problems at work.
 This test is given at the initial phase of the hiring process to help pick the best candidates at the earliest.

 Applicants are only given 15 minutes to complete all the 50 questions in the test.
 Surprisingly, only about 1% of examinees finish the test.
 By practicing using the CCAT mock test, you increase your chances of answering most of the questions correctly and accurately.
 The entire test is divided into three sections to evaluate your spatial, verbal, and numerical skills.
 Let’s look at each.